Axm-framework/fluent/README.md

 ```

 Example 7: Creating Interactive Charts
-Suppose you are developing a web application that displays interactive charts to users.
+Suppose you are developing a web fluentlication that displays interactive charts to users.
 FluentInterface can help you construct and configure these charts flexibly:

 ```php
 $chart = __(ChartBuilder::class)